If you suffer from red, sore allergic eyes, there are several ways to prevent this condition from affecting your life.

 3. Eye drops for moderate to severe allergies

-Important safety notice: These drops are NOT recommended if you have glaucoma.
+These are usually decongestant eyes drops, importantly these type of eye drops are not recommended if you have glaucoma.

 These eye drops are over-the-counter and are used to reduce redness by narrowing the blood vessels in the eye.
 They are available in two forms: decongestant only, and decongestant with an antihistamine— recommended for relief of severe itching.